jackfirth/type-conventions/README.md

 *A Typed Racket package for painless function definitions*

-It is frequently the case in a statically typed language that the type of a variable can be determined solely from it's name, such as a variable of type `Chair` named `chair`.
+It is frequently the case in a statically typed language that the type of a variable can be determined solely from its name, such as a variable of type `Chair` named `chair`.
 Due to Typed Racket's support for macros, this pattern can be abstracted away.
 This package provides several forms for this purpose.
 For example:

     #lang typed/racket
     (require type-conventions)